evolvingweb/puppet-apt/README.md

 * `originator`: Names the originator of the packages in the directory tree of the Release file.
 Valid options: a string (most commonly, 'debian').
 Default: ''.

 * `packages`: Specifies which package(s) to pin.
 Valid options: a string or an array.
-Default: '*'.
+Default: `*`.

 * `priority`: Sets the priority of the package.
 If multiple versions of a given package are available, `apt-get` installs the one with the highest priority number (subject to dependency constraints).
 Valid options: an integer.
 Default: 0.

 * `release`: Tells Apt to prefer packages that support the specified release.
 Typical values include 'stable', 'testing', and 'unstable' Valid options: a string.
 Default: ''.

-* `release_version`: Tells Apt to prefer packages that support the specified operating system release version (e.g., Debian release version 7).
+* `release_version`: Tells Apt to prefer packages that support the specified operating system release version (such as Debian release version 7).
 Valid options: a string.
 Default: ''.

 * `version`: Tells Apt to prefer a specified package version or version range.
 Valid options: a string.
 Default: ''.